 Using the Correct Octane Numbers

 Some vehicles, such as sports and vintage cars, call for 91.
 If you put 87 into the system of one of these high-performance vehicles, then the engine is not going to break down.
 Chances are your vehicle would have reduced fuel economy, but no significant problems should occur.
-Ultimately, you simply should stick with the octane level your car needs so that you are not wasting money.
+Ultimately, you simply should stick with the octane level your car needs as recommended by the manufacturer.

 Preventing Any Problems

-At the end of the day, you should consult your vehicle’s manual to see what fuel is right.
-There is never any reason to change fuel, so stick with what you know.
-If you are going to be loaning your car to someone, make sure to tell them what type of fuel your automobile needs.
+You should consult your vehicle’s manual to see what fuel is right for your vehicle type.
+If you plan to loan your car to someone, make sure to tell them what type of fuel your automobile needs.

 Once you have been filling your vehicle for a while, then picking the right fuel will become second nature.
 Keep your car in great shape by using the right fuel, and take it to a professional technician if you notice any issues with the engine.